Jordan-SFU/HireHigher/README.md

 # GetRejected

 Presentable Branch.
-UI has been cleaned up to an extend and some errors have been fixed.
+UI has been cleaned up to an extent and some errors have been fixed.